felleslosninger/docs/_docs/ID-porten/oidc/oidc_protocol_scope.md

 |no_pid   | Triggers a [pseudonymous authentication](oidc_func_nopid.html)   |  idporten, api_klient|
 |eidas    | Include the eIDAS attributes in the id_token.
 See [eidas login](/oidc_func_eidas.html)   |  idporten, api_klient|

-## Scopes for APIs from Digitaliseringsdirektoratet
+## List of scopes for APIs from Digitaliseringsdirektoratet

 Any customer can self-service their clients with the following scopes: